 - a.
-Statewide Domestic Violence Policy for LEO's - b.
-Essex Public Safety and Racial Justice Data Summary - c.
-PCAB Draft Minutes 04162024 - d.
-Work Rules Fair and Impartial Policing 2024 To be discussed in June
+Essex Public Safety and Racial Justice Data Summary

+- b.
+PCAB Draft Minutes 05212024

+- c.
+Fair and Impartial Policing Policy

 8. ADJOURN

 This agenda is available in alternative formats upon request.
 Meetings of the Police Community Advisory Board, like all programs and activities of the Town of Essex, are accessible to people with disabilities.
 For information on accessibility or this agenda, call the Community Affairs Liaison at 802.857.0083.